3 Questions to Ask Before Applying for a Small Business Loan

 Few business loans are as flexible as a blank check.
 And for good reason.
 Do you know what bankers call people with a plan?
 Successful.
 Know what they call people without a plan?
 High risk.

 “Loan purpose” is a common term in banking and often one of the first things your lender will ask about.
-So before you come knocking, be sure you’ve given some thought to your decision to take out a business loan.
+So before you come knocking, be sure you’ve given some thought to your decision to take out a small business loan.
 Will all of the money be used to pay business expenses?
 Is this loan going to prove a good investment?
 Next, evaluate your specific business needs.

 Are you a retail start-up looking to purchase clothes in bulk for resale?
 Ask about Inventory Loans.
 Maybe you’re a fast-growing industrial business interested in upgrading your welders.
 See Equipment Loans.
 Perhaps you’re already well established and just looking to expand your space.
 You may want to consider a Commercial Real Estate Loan.

-That said, if you know you’ll be needing a steady cash flow to pay a range of expenses, you may want to think about opening a Line of Credit, selling your accounts receivable (ARs) for instant cash through Purchase Order Financing (Factoring), or simply asking about general-purpose business loans.
-If you’re a new start-up, or can prove your loan will create more jobs in the community, you may be eligible for a government-backed SBA Loan.
+That said, if you know you’ll be needing steady cash flow to pay a range of expenses, you may want to think about opening a Line of Credit, selling your accounts receivable (ARs) for instant cash through Purchase Order Financing (Factoring), or simply asking about general-purpose business loans.
+If you’re a new startup or can prove your loan will create more jobs in the community, you may be eligible for a government-backed SBA Loan.
 These are often used for expansion, equipment, or as working capital.

 Business Financing Types and Purposes